samizdatco/skia-canvas/README.md

   5. The [Ninja](https://ninja-build.org) build system
   6. On Linux: Fontconfig and OpenSSL

 [Detailed instructions](https://github.com/rust-skia/rust-skia#building) for setting up these dependencies on different operating systems can be found in the ‘Building’ section of the Rust Skia documentation.
 The Dockerfiles in the [containers](https://github.com/samizdatco/skia-canvas/tree/main/containers) directory may also be useful for identifying needed dependencies.
-Once all the necessary compilers and libraries are present, running `npm run build` will give you a usable library (after a fairly lengthy compilation process).
+Once all the necessary compilers and libraries are present, running `npm install` followed by `npm run build` will give you a usable library (after a fairly lengthy compilation process).

 ## Global Settings